Looking for best practices?

 Before designing any system or business process the professional must first think about the requirements.
 Here are some of our suggested considerations:

 After taking these needs into consideration, ConvergePoint determined that all of these tasks could be managed from one centralized platform that is already used among most enterprises today – Microsoft SharePoint.
 We’ve extended the platform and added on features to create a centralized area for document distribution that uses SharePoint permissions to enable views that are specific to the user.
+You can also automate entire lifecycle of policy management using our software solution and increase efficiency and ensure compliance with your policies and procedures.

 The system also uses workflows to automatically distribute the information to employees, while removing the policies from the central area upon expiration.
 This ensures a single, centralized area for policies and procedures management and a reduction in multiple copies of the same policy.
 Employees are then always looking at the most current policy version, and there’s only one area for the compliance team to manage.